burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 #endif

 #if 0
-// Second way to get rid of alliasing void f2(int* out, const int & input_to_add_, int n)
+// Second way to get rid of aliasing void f2(int* out, const int & input_to_add_, int n)
 {
     int input_to_add = input_to_add_;